john30/ebusd-esp/README.md

 The LED status after the reset depends on the selected eBUS RX+TX PIN mode.

-### LED in hardware UART (direct or swapped) and mixed RX + software D2 eBUS RX+TX PIN mode
+### LED in hardware RX+TX UART and mixed RX + software D2 eBUS RX+TX PIN mode
 When in one of these eBUS RX+TX PIN modes, the LED provides the following feedback:
 - After reset, it blinks two times slowly to indicate it was (re-)started.
-- While establishing the WIFI connection, it dims down from on several times up to 5 seconds.
+- While establishing the WIFI connection, it dims down from on several times up to 8 seconds.
 - When the WIFI connection was successfully established, it is switched off for around 5 seconds.
-  During that time (when no eBUS signal was detected), sending any key to the serial port makes the firmware go to serial configuration mode.
+  During that time and when no eBUS signal was detected, sending the enter key twice on the serial port makes the firmware go to serial configuration mode.
 - When an ebusd instance has connected successfully to the TCP/UDP port and there is a steady eBUS signal, then the LED is turned on permanently either at full brightness (if ebusd regularly sends something to the eBUS) or less brightness (if ebusd does not write to the eBUS).